-To support the use of Irish at home a suite of supports for parents/guardians, Gaeilge sa Bhaile, have been published.
+To help parents/guardians support their children as they learn Irish as part of the Primary Language Curriculum/ Curaclam Teanga na Bunscoile, a suite of tipsheets, Gaeilge sa Bhaile, have been published.
 These include:

 - An Ghaeilge Mórthimpeall Orm / Irish All Around Me - Mol an Óige agus Tiocfaidh Sí! / Praise, Praise, Praise! - Ag Labhairt is ag Léamh as Gaeilge / Speaking and Reading in Irish - Spreagadh agus Spraoi sa Bhaile / Fun at Home.